-This draft report identifies pests that require quarantine measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).
-The pests requiring measures are arthropods - Tetranychus kanzawai (kanzawa spider mite), Harmonia axyridis (harlequin ladybird), Popillia japonica (Japanese beetle), Aleurolobus taeonabe (grape whitefly), Bactrocera dorsalis (Oriental fruit fly), Daktulosphaira vitifoliae (grapevine phylloxera), Planococcus kraunhiae (Japanese mealybug), Pseudococcus comstocki (Comstock's mealybug), Pseudococcus maritimus (grape mealybug), Frankliniella occidentalis (western flower thrips) and Rhipiphorothrips cruentatus (grapevine thrips); pathogens causing diseases - Physalospora baccae (grape cluster black rot), Greeneria uvicola (bitter rot), Guignardia bidwellii (black rot), Alternaria viticola (spike stalk brown spot), Monilinia fructigena (brown rot) and Phakopsora euvitis (grapevine leaf rust); and two sanitary pests - Latrodectus mactans (black widow spider) and Latrodectus tredecinguttatus (European black widow spider).
+This report identifies pests that require quarantine measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).
+The pests requiring measures are arthropods - kanzawa spider mite, harlequin ladybird, scarab beetles (three species), grape whitefly, Oriental fruit fly, grapevine phylloxera, mealybugs (three species), tortricid moths (four species) and thrips (two species); pathogens causing diseases - grape cluster black rot, black rot, spike stalk brown spot, brown rot and grapevine leaf rust; and two sanitary pests - black widow spider and European black widow spider.

-Three pests have been identified as regional quarantine pests: Tetranychus kanzawai and Greeneria uvicola for Western Australia, and Frankliniella occidentalis for Tasmania and the Northern Territory.
-The proposed quarantine measures take into account regional differences.
-Western Australia state legislation currently prohibits the importation of table grapes from any source, including other parts of Australia due to the absence of grape phylloxera (Daktulosphaira vitifoliae), grapevine fanleaf virus and phomopsis cane and leaf spot (Phomopsis viticola).
+The recommended quarantine measures take account of regional differences.
+Kanzawa spider mite has been identified as a quarantine pest for Western Australia, and western flower thrips for the Northern Territory.
+Western Australia's state legislation currently prohibits the importation of table grapes from any source, including other parts of Australia due to the absence of grape phylloxera, grapevine fanleaf virus and phomopsis cane and leaf spot in this state.
 The state legislation would need to be modified before the importation of table grapes into Western Australia can occur.

-This draft report proposes a combination of risk management measures and operational systems that will reduce the risk associated with the importation of table grapes from China into Australia to achieve Australia's ALOP, specifically:
+This report recommends a combination of risk management measures and operational systems that will reduce the risk associated with the importation of table grapes from China into Australia to achieve Australia's ALOP, specifically:

-- area freedom or cold treatment for Oriental fruit fly - a systems approach (vineyard control and surveillance, fruit bagging and visual inspection and remedial action) for kanzawa spider mite, harlequin ladybird, Japanese beetle, grape whitefly, mealybugs and thrips - area freedom or sulphur treatment or pre-shipment fumigation with SO_2/CO_2 for phylloxera - area freedom for grape cluster black rot, black rot and spike stalk brown spot - area freedom or a systems approach for bitter rot, grapevine leaf rust and brown rot - pre-shipment fumigation with SO2/CO2 for venomous black widow spiders

-• a supporting operational system to maintain and verify the phytosanitary status of consignments.
-The Australian Quarantine and Inspection Service (AQIS) will verify that the proposed phytosanitary measures have occurred and an AQIS officer will be present under a pre-clearance arrangement to inspect and verify pest freedom prior to export.
+- area freedom or cold treatment for Oriental fruit fly - a systems approach (vineyard control and surveillance, fruit bagging and visual inspection and remedial action) for kanzawa spider mite, grape whitefly, mealybugs, tortricid moths and thrips - a systems approach (vineyard and packing management, and visual inspection and remedial action) for harlequin ladybird and scarab beetles - area freedom or sulphur pad treatment for grapevine phylloxera - area freedom for grape cluster black rot, black rot and spike stalk brown spot - area freedom or a systems approach for grapevine leaf rust and brown rot - area freedom or a systems approach for sanitary pests, black widow spiders - a supporting operational system to maintain and verify the phytosanitary status of consignments.
+The Australian Quarantine and Inspection Service (AQIS) will verify that the proposed phytosanitary measures have occurred.
+An AQIS officer will be present under a pre-clearance arrangement to inspect and verify pest freedom prior to export.